aj-sarama/nvim/README.md

 Code actions are not yet implemented.

+### Debugging LSP

+The first step in determining whether an LSP is working is to run `:LspInfo` and verify that the expected LSP is attached to the current buffer.

 ## Autocomplete + Snippets

 Since autocomplete and LSP go hand-in-hand, their setups are included in the same file. `cmp.nvim` is set up in the `init` function